DarkflameUniverse/DarkflameServer/docs/Commands.md

       /addmission &#60;mission id&#62;
     </td>
     <td>
-      Accepts the mission given by `mission id`, adding the mission to your journal.
+      Accepts the mission, adding it to your journal.
     </td>
     <td>
       8